genjax-dev/genjax-chi/docs/genjax/autodigenjax.md

 import jax
 import jax.numpy as jnp
-from tensorflow_probability.substrates import jax as tfp from genjax import pretty
+from tensorflow_probability.substrates import jax as tfp from genjax import console

-console = pretty()
+console = console()
 tfd = tfp.distributions
 ```

-This is a "build a miniature GenJAX" tutorial: we construct a small probabilistic programming system (featuring a subset of Gen's generative function interfaces) using JAX.
-(1)
+This is a "build a miniature GenJAX" tutorial: we construct a small probabilistic programming system (featuring a subset of Gen's generative function interfaces) (1).
+Along the way, we explore exactly why Gen is designed the way that it is.
 { .annotate }

-1. The implementation of the language here _is a small scale version of the implementation for GenJAX's `Static` language_.
+1. The implementation of the JAX interpreter language here _is a small scale version of the implementation for GenJAX's `Static` language_.
 Therefore, it is useful to work through this tutorial to understand the implementation of that language.

 ## Distributions